 Vertical Reflexology Techniques (VRT)

-Below is a video clip of Lynne Booth teaching a simple and effective, VRT self-help technique to help relieve everyday stress and tension:
+🧘♀️ Below is a short video of Lynne Booth demonstrating a simple, self-help VRT technique that may help ease everyday stress and tension:

-You can find out more about this internationally acclaimed technique at Lynne Booth’s website.
+To learn more about this internationally respected technique, visit Lynne Booth’s website.

 Articles of interest: